"Philosophy is a battle against the bewitchment of our intelligence by means of language." -- Ludwig Wittgenstein, Philosophical Investigations §109

 Khuno reels-off howlers - such as that CDs experience empathy and that thermostats "have representational states".
 He routinely confounds, mauls and murders Dennett and Chalmers - but from the cultists no condemnations are audible.

-One conspicuous seam that Khuno cannot sew-over is that representational states require consciousness.
+One conspicuous seam that Khuno cannot sew-over is that representational states presuppose the emergence of consciousness.
 To Dennett, a manufactured, physico-chemical feed-back device (a thermostat) with its low-levels of intentionality lacks what it takes to display any sort of consciousness or "representational states".
 On the other hand - to Chalmers, a pan-psychic, non-interactionary dualist - since rocks are conscious, imputing consciousness to more complicated thermostats is redundant.
 Khuno repeatedly jumbles-up the mutually-exclusive ideas of two philosophers, conflating Dennett with Chalmers and Chalmers with Dennett.
 For Dennett, it's positively obscene to attribute consciousness to thermostats.
-For Chalmers, rocks, thermostats, barbed-wire, whoopie-cushions, piles of manure, etc. possess consciousness.
+For Chalmers - on the other hand, rocks, thermostats, barbed-wire, whoopie-cushions, piles of manure, etc. possess some level of consciousness.

 Third, Dennett, the former absurdist for allegedly imputing "low levels of consciousness" to thermostats (even though Dennett holds the polar-opposite view) has been elevated to the status of the infallible.
 To Dennett - again, a technological device must pass the Turning test for it to be said to possess any mind or consciousness, i.e. a piece of technology (say a highly advanced robot) would have to be indistinguishable in its verbal competence/language mastery from a human speaker.